YeahNotSewerSide/ImgurDownloader/README.md

 # ImgurDownloader

-That script is based on https://github.com/markbookk/prntscrScraper , but fully rewrited.
+This script searches for random pictures on Imgur and downloads them.

+Main feature of that downloader is that it's written on pure sockets, so it's pretty fast.

 # Simple usage